-- d) An individual that has used an opioid cannot be relied upon to accurately determine the degree of their opioid-related cognitive or performance impairment and may underestimate the degree of their impairment. - e) Non-medically trained co-workers or supervisors cannot be relied upon to accurately determine the degree of an individual's opioid-related cognitive or performance impairment. - f) Opioid-related cognitive and performance impairment may occur even in individuals who have become tolerant to the use of opioid(s). - g) Guidelines for return to work in an SCP after the use of an opioid: - i.
-In general, an individual under occasional treatment with a shorter-acting or immediate-release opioid cannot work in an SCP for a minimum period of 8 hours after the time of their last use.
-This period may be longer depending on the duration of action of the opioid, the dosage of the opioid, the use of other medications, and a variety of other factors. - ii.
-An individual under occasional treatment with a long-acting opioid or a sustained-release opioid cannot work in an SCP for a minimum period of 24 hours after the time of their last use. - iii.
-The use of transdermal patches may result in longer duration of impairment, especially as the skin may act as a reservoir.

-After removal of the patch, serum fentanyl concentrations decline gradually, falling about 50% in approximately 17 hours5 (i.e. range: 13 to 22 hours).
-The drug should clear within 4-5 half-lives, i.e. 68 to 85 hours (2.8-3.5 days).
-An individual under treatment with fentanyl transdermal patch cannot work in an SCP for a minimum period of 4 days (96 hours) after the removal of the last skin patch.
+- 6) Opioid-related cognitive and performance impairment may occur even in individuals who have become tolerant to the use of opioid(s). - 7) Guidelines for return to work in an SCP after the use of an opioid: - a) In general, an individual under occasional treatment with a shorter-acting or immediate-release opioid cannot work in an SCP for a minimum period of 8 hours after the time of their last use.
+This period may be longer depending on the duration of action of the opioid, the dosage of the opioid, the use of other medications, and a variety of other factors. - An individual under occasional treatment with a long-acting opioid or a sustainedrelease opioid cannot work in an SCP for a minimum period of 24 hours after the time of their last use. - ii) The use of transdermal patches may result in longer duration of impairment, especially as the skin may act as a reservoir. - iii) After removal of the patch, serum fentanyl concentrations decline gradually, falling about 50% in approximately 17 hours (i.e., range: 13 to 22 hours).
+The drug should clear within 4-5 half-lives, i.e., 68 to 85 hours (2.8-3.5 days).
+An individual under treatment with fentanyl transdermal patch cannot work in an SCP for a minimum period of 4 days (96 hours) after the removal of the last skin patch. - iv) The determination of the presence of cognitive or performance impairment should be conducted on an individualized basis.